yocksers/EmbyIcons/README.md

 ## Features
 *   **Extensive Icon Support**: Displays overlays for a wide range of media properties:
     *   Audio & Subtitle Languages
-    *   Audio Channels (e.g., 5.1, 7.1)
+    *   Audio Channels (e.g., 5.1, 7.1, Stereo)
-    *   Audio & Video Codecs (e.g., DTS, HEVC, AV1)
+    *   Audio & Video Codecs (e.g., DTS, EAC3, HEVC, AV1)
     *   Video Format (e.g., HDR, Dolby Vision)
-    *   Video Resolution (e.g., 4K, 1080p)
+    *   Video Resolution (e.g., 4K, 1080p, SD)
-    *   Aspect Ratio (e.g., 16:9)
+    *   Aspect Ratio (e.g., 16:9, 2.39:1)
+    *   Parental & Community Ratings (e.g., PG-13, IMDB)
-    *   Custom Media Tags (e.g., 3D)
+    *   Custom Media Tags (e.g., 3D, Director's Cut)
-    *   Community Rating (e.g., IMDB)
 *   **Powerful Profile System**:
-    *   Create multiple configuration profiles for different types of content.
+    *   Create multiple, distinct configuration profiles.
-    *   Assign specific profiles to one or more libraries.
+    *   Assign profiles to one or more libraries to customize the appearance of different content.
-    *   Clone, rename, and manage profiles with ease.
+    *   Easily add, rename, or delete profiles.
 *   **Complete Layout Control**:
-    *   Independently set the on-screen corner alignment for each icon category.
+    *   Independently set the on-screen corner for each icon category.
-    *   Control the display **Priority** to define the drawing order of icons within a corner.
+    *   Control the display **Priority** to define the precise drawing order of icons within a corner.
-    *   Choose between horizontal or vertical stacking for icons.
+    *   Choose between horizontal or vertical stacking for each icon group.
     *   Customize the Community Rating icon's background shape, color, and opacity.
-*   **Smart TV Show Handling**:
+*   **Smart Aggregation for Series & Collections**:
-    *   Optionally show overlays on episode images.
-    *   Display icons on Series/Seasons only if all child episodes share the same property.
+    *   Display icons on Series or Collection posters based on the properties of their children.
-    *   "Lite Mode" for faster series scans by checking only the first episode.
+    *   "Lite Mode" for faster scans by checking only the first item.
+    *   Option to exclude the 'Specials' season from TV Show calculations.
 *   **Icon Manager Tool**:
     *   Scan your library and icon folder to find out which icons are used, unused, or missing.
-    *   A perfect tool for maintaining your custom icon set.
+A perfect utility for maintaining your custom icon set.
+*   **Series Troubleshooter Tool**:
+    *   Diagnose why an icon may not be appearing on a TV show by finding episodes with inconsistent properties (e.g., one episode is 1080p while the rest are 4K).
-*   **Live Preview & Cache Control**:
+*   **Live Preview & Utilities**:
-    *   See layout changes in real-time with a built-in preview.
+    *   See layout changes in real-time with a built-in settings preview.
-    *   A one-click button to clear the icon cache after changing icon files.
+    *   An Aspect Ratio Calculator to help you name your custom `ar` icons correctly.
+    *   One-click cache clearing to apply changes to your icon files instantly.
     *   Hybrid icon loading mode uses bundled icons as a fallback for a great default experience.

 ---